memor24/terraform-onpremise/02_Monitoring_Prometheus/README.md

 ## Monitoring containers
 ### Prometheus
+Prometheus is a time-series database and a great tool for monitoring containers and cloud native infrastructure.
+It can collect, store and query (PromQL) time-series data, besides alerting, service discovery, etc.

-A configured monitoring stack of modular prometheus & grafana is written for onpremise infrastructure use.
-To be scaled with Docker Swarm or Kubernetes.
+A configured monitoring stack of modular prometheus & grafana is written as an onpremise local server.
+Could be scaled with Kubernetes.

 For preparation:
 ```